ua0003/GMTJPemailer1/README.md

 The include paths provided by the previous statements.
 Also include the directory that you put Cereal in.

 Finally, load the GMTJPemailer1.cpp file into Code::Blocks and press Build.

-### Demo
-For demo purposes also make sure that the GMTJPemailer.config is in the same working directory as GMTJPemailer1.
-This file will allow you to send emails from a per-configured email address.

-For demo purposes the following information can be used to test the --configure function:

-- **SMTP Server Name:** smtp.gmail.com
-- **Port Number:** 465
-- **Email Address:** gmtjpemailer@gmail.com
-- **Sign in Name:** gmtjpemailer
-- **Password:** Konica18

 ## DESIGN
 ### Overview